segmentio/segment-docs/src/profiles/faqs.md

 ### Can ExternalID's be changed or removed from the profiles?
 No. As the Identity Graph uses ExternalIDs, they remain for the lifetime of the user profile.

+### In which scenario, the ga_clientid may cause the user profile merge?
+The Google clientID(ga_clientid) is a unique value created for each browser-device pair and will exist for 2 years if the cookie is not cleared.
+The analytics.reset() call will be triggered from Segment end when the user logs off.
+This call will clear the cookies and local Storage created by Segment.
+It doesn’t clear data from other integrated tools.
+So on the next login, the user will be assigned with unique anonymous_id but with the same ga_clientid(as the cookie is not cleared).
+Hence, the profiles with different anonymous_id but with same ga_clientid will get merged.